-Welcome to Deaf & Hard of Hearing Programs
+Programs for the Deaf & Hard of Hearing

 The BCSS programs for the Deaf and Hard of Hearing are the largest and most comprehensive in New Jersey.
 Children and their families from birth to twenty-one are provided services throughout the continuum and students are educated through a listening and spoken language or a total communication approach.